Passover DinnerHappy PassoverHappy PassoverPeasach

 • Telling the Passover story, including asking the four questions, describing the four children and drinking the second cup of wine

-• Washing the hands before the meal
+• Washing hands before the meal

 • Saying the blessings for Matzah